 School of Management, Unit Catalogue 2008/09

-By the end of this unit, the student should be able to:
+By the end of the unit students will be able to: